-(2) Expected volatility was assumed based on the historical volatility of the Company's comparable companies in the period equal to the expected term of each grant.

-- (3) The dividend yield was estimated by the Company based on its expected dividend policy over the expected term of the share options. - (4) Prior to IPO, the estimated fair value of the ordinary shares at the grant dates was estimated by management with the assistance of an independent valuation firm.
+- (2) Expected volatility was assumed based on the historical volatility of the Company's comparable companies in the period equal to the expected term of each grant. - (3) The dividend yield was estimated by the Company based on its expected dividend policy over the expected term of the share options. - (4) Prior to IPO, the estimated fair value of the ordinary shares at the grant dates was estimated by management with the assistance of an independent valuation firm.
 The Company first determined its enterprise value by using income approach, which required the estimation of future cash flows, and the application of an appropriate discount rate with reference to comparable listed companies engaged in the similar industry to convert such future cash flows to a single present value.
 After the Company's IPO, the fair value of the underlying ordinary share is the closing price of the Company's ordinary shares traded in the open market as of the grant date. - (5) The expected exercise multiple was estimated as the average ratio of the stock price to the exercise price of when employees would decide to voluntarily exercise their vested options.
 As the Company did not have sufficient information of past employee exercise history, it was estimated by referencing to a widely accepted academic research publication. - (6) The expected term is the contract life of the option from grant date.

-For the years ended December 31, 2020 and 2021, the Group did not recognize any share-based compensation expenses for the share options granted as all awards contain a performance condition which is contingent upon the completion of a Qualified IPO and is not considered probable until the event happens.
+For the years ended December 31, 2021, the Group did not recognize any share-based compensation expenses for the share options granted as all awards contain a performance condition which is contingent upon the completion of a Qualified IPO and is not considered probable until the event happens.

 Upon the completion of IPO in November 2022, the Group immediately recognized share-based compensation expenses of RMB96,605 of share options vested cumulatively.
 For the year ended December 31, 2022, the Group recognized RMB163,193 share-based compensation expenses.

+For the years ended December 31, 2023, the Group recognized RMB163,978 compensation expenses.
 The share-based compensation expenses have been categorized as either hotel operating costs, general and administrative expenses or selling and marketing expenses, depending on the job functions of the grantees.

-A summary of share-based compensation expenses recognized for the year ended December 31, 2022 is presented below:
+A summary of share-based compensation expenses recognized for the years ended December 31, 2022 and 2023 is presented below:

-Year ended

-December 31, 2022 RMB '000
+Years ended December 31,

+2022 2023

+RMB RMB

-Hotel operating costs 2,111
+Hotel operating costs 2,111 1,286

-Selling and marketing expenses 618
+Selling and marketing expenses 618 391

-General and administrative expenses 160,464
+General and administrative expenses 160,464 162,301

-Total 163,193
+Total 163,193 163,978

-16. Equity
+17. Equity